The Ultimate Python Tutorial for Beginners

 Loops are used to repeatedly execute a block of code at certain times until certain conditions are met.

-There are two types of loops available in Python: the for loop and the while loop.
+There are two types of loops available in Python: the for

 for loop

-The for loop is typically used when the number of iterations is known or when you want to iterate over a sequence, such as a list, tuple, dictionary, set, or string.
+loop is typically used when the number of iterations is known or when you want to iterate over a sequence, such as a list, tuple, dictionary, set, or string.
 It iterates over each item in the sequence and executes the code block for each iteration.
-Here is the syntax of a for loop:
+Here is the syntax of a for

 #syntax